Meet Doc Williams, a serial entrepreneur who runs a 6-figure business.

 Notejoy (Notetaking software — Purchased on AppSumo for $49; regularly $249)

-Running a business can get hectic.
+Running a remote business can get hectic.
 That’s why Doc and his team use Notejoy to communicate and stay on the same page with tasks, duties, and clients.

 How Doc Is Helping Others